Kairiki Bear

-Kairiki Bear (stylised as kairikibear; Japanese: かいりきべあ) is a Japanese musician, Vocaloid producer, and songwriter.
+Kairiki Bear (stylised as kairikibear; Japanese: かいりきベア) is a Japanese musician, Vocaloid producer, and songwriter.
 He is considered to be one of the most influential Vocaloid producers of the late 2010's and 2020's, and is known for "Venom", "Ruma", "Darling Dance", and "Bug".

 Since debuting in 2011, he has become one of the most prominent and influential musicians of the Vocaloid genre of the late 2010s and 2020s.
 His songs often feature fast-paced rhythms, complex lyrics, and themes exploring psychological turmoil, identity, and emotional conflict.

 Career

 Kairiki Bear is a prominent Japanese Vocaloid producer known for emotionally intense, high-tempo compositions.
 Starting in 2011, he released his first Vocaloid song Wakare no Oto', and has since become known for his fast-paced, emotionally charged compositions using Vocaloid voicebanks such as Hatsune Miku, V Flower, and Kagamine Rin.

 His most notable song, Venom (Note: Untranslated title: ベノム), released on August 2, 2018, and totalled 65+ million views on YouTube, due to attention received from TikTok trends.